Davis, Anthony lead Lakers in OT to defeat Hornets 126-123 | WTOP News

+“I had 43 minutes of work.
+Now, I have 48 hours to replenish,” Davis said.
+“With LeBron out. we don’t have all our guys.
+I have to take command.
+Even when LeBron is playing, guys are telling me to make sure I stay in control of the team and put guys where they need to be.”

+Davis had six points in overtime, including a pair of free throws that gave Los Angeles a three-point lead with under a minute remaining.
+He also partially blocked Terry Rozier’s jumper from the corner on the final possession as the Hornets tried to send it to a second overtime.

-LOS ANGELES (AP) — Anthony Davis scored 32 points, Russell Westbrook had his first triple-double with the Lakers and Carmelo Anthony had a season-high 29 points off the bench as Los Angeles defeated the Charlotte Hornets 126-123 in overtime Monday night.
+Russell Westbrook had his first triple-double with the Lakers and Carmelo Anthony scored a season-high 29 points off the bench.
+It’s the Lakers’ first victory in the four games that James has missed this season.

 Westbrook notched his 185th career triple-double.
 Finishing with 17 points and 14 assists, six of his 12 rebounds came in the fourth quarter and overtime.

-Davis, who also grabbed 12 rebounds, had six points in overtime, including a pair of free throws that gave Los Angeles a three-point lead with under a minute remaining.
+Anthony was 7 of 10 from beyond the arc, including a 26-footer in transition to put the Lakers up for good at 122-121 with 2 minutes remaining in overtime.

+“I’m not giving defenders a chance to close out.
+I feel good, I’m in a great rhythm and taking advantage of teammates finding me to knock those shots down,” said Anthony, who is tied for third in the league with 39 3-pointers.

-Terry Rozier had a season-high 29 points for Charlotte, while Gordon Hayward added 21 and Miles Bridges had 19.
+Rozier had a season-high 29 points, while Gordon Hayward added 21 and Miles Bridges had 19.
 The Hornets’ fifth straight loss put a damper on LaMelo Ball’s second career triple-double, as the Chino Hills, California, native had 25 points, 15 rebounds and 11 assists.

-Charlotte had a chance to send it to a second overtime, but Davis partially blocked Terry Rozier’s jumper from the corner, and Cody Martin missed a 3-pointer after Bridges got an offensive rebound.

-It’s the Lakers’ first victory in the four games that LeBron James has missed this season; Monday was his third straight sitting due to an abdominal strain.
+“I thought he took a step forward as a professional.
+He moved the ball, he shared it and then made big shots,” Hornets coach James Borrego said.

-Monday’s game was the first of the young season in which players on opposing teams had triple-doubles — it happened twice last season where, coincidentally, Westbrook was one of the players.
+Monday’s game was the first of the young season in which players on opposing teams had triple-doubles.
+It happened twice last season when, coincidentally, Westbrook was one of the players.

 A dunk by Davis gave the Lakers a 110-99 advantage with 5:10 remaining before the Hornets went on a 16-5 run to tie the game at 115 with Bridges’ 3-pointer with 23.7 seconds remaining in regulation.